Caca Boudin: Funny French bad words 🤬 kids love to say in France

 • You’re a peepee, caca fart butt.

-11) ZIZI = Weener or Wee-wee
+7) ZIZI = Weener or Wee-wee

 \Zee-Zee\

 Zizi is a cute term of endearment that’s widely used and refers to the word penis.
-Children love to insult one another calling each other wee-wees.
+Children love to insult one another, calling each other wee-wees.

 • Toi, t’est une tête de zizi = You’re weener head

-OTHER FRENCH KID INSULTS
+OTHER KID FRIENDLY FUNNY FRENCH INSULTS

-12) GROS PÉRPÈRE = Big Grandpa
+GROS PÉRPÈRE = Big Grandpa

 \Payr-Pear\